olgabane/Insight2019_LibraryProject/README.md

 # Insight2019_Library-Project
 **Welcome to BiblioPal!**
-This is a porject created by Olga Minkina over 3 weeks as an Insight Data Science Fellow (Jan-Mar 2019).
+This is a project created by Olga Minkina over 3 weeks as an Insight Data Science Fellow in January 2019.

 **What is BiblioPal?**